 I started by clearing out some of our toys from the playroom.
-In the past I have done this in a bedroom and kitchen.
-In a bedroom I used the low bed for main aisles/ produce section.
-In the kitchen I used a shelf on an island.
+In the past, I have done this in a bedroom and kitchen.
+In the bedroom, I used the low bed for the main aisles/ produce section.
+In the kitchen, I used a shelf on an island.
 It doesn’t matter what you use it matters if it’s in their line of sight.
-My son reached for the grocery items on the windowsill and my daughter went straight for the ones on the shelf ( well after the baby in the cart ).
+My son reached for the grocery items on the windowsill, and my daughter went straight for the ones on the shelf ( well after the baby in the cart ).
 If you don’t have a shopping cart grab a basket or small bag for your shoppers to put their purchases in.

-We added an old lap top and a desk for the checkout, one of our own cloth grocery bags and a simple sign on the door – then the kids!
+We added an old laptop and a desk for the checkout, one of our cloth grocery bags, and a simple sign on the door – then the kids!

 They had a blast!
 Especially my daughter, who went shopping multiple times yesterday.